-When I taught third grade, and now as an interventionist, the importance of fluency is empathized more than ever (and has definitely met some critics).
-I know that fluency is NOT the end-all, be-all, but a lot of research proves that it is important, and a lot of schools are trending toward fluency being a high priority.
+When I taught third grade, and now as an interventionist, the importance of oral reading fluency is emphasized more than ever (and has definitely met some critics).
+I know that fluency is NOT the end-all, be-all, but a lot of research proves that it is important, and a lot of schools are trending toward fluency being a high priority and indicator of future literacy success.
 I have compiled a list of some of the resources and strategies I have used when teaching in the regular education classroom and as an interventionist.
 I hope they can help you in some way.
 This isn’t a blog post about what fluency IS, but about ways to improve it.
-Some of the ideas are FREE, and a few of them are links to specific paid resources that I have tested in my classroom.
-I get nothing in return for posting about these (my Mountain View state—Colorado—doesn’t allow Amazon Affiliates), so they are simply products that I have used and believe in.
+Some of the ideas are FREE, and a few of them are links to paid resources that I have tested and retested in my classroom.
+I only post about products and resources I believe in and have personally used.
+Without further ado, here are my top ten tips for building fluent readers.

 1. Have students read EVERYTHING out loud

 I know what you’re thinking—this is obvious.
 Yes, to some this may be inherent.
 But, when I say everything, I mean EVERYTHING—do you have a student read your morning message out loud, or do you do it?
 Do you have a student read

 the daily math problems out loud, or do you do it?
 Do you have a student read the directions for an assignment out loud, or do you do it?